Novavax vaccine shows 43% efficacy against South African variant, study finds

+Healthcare & PharmaceuticalsNovavax vaccine shows 43% efficacy against South African variant, study finds

-CHICAGO (Reuters) - Novavax Inc’s COVID-19 vaccine had efficacy of 43% against infections caused by the South African variant in a group that included people with and without HIV, and 51% in people who were HIV negative, according to a new analysis published on Wednesday.
+Novavax Inc’s (NVAX.O) COVID-19 vaccine had efficacy of 43% against infections caused by the South African variant in a group that included people with and without HIV, and 51% in people who were HIV negative, according to a new analysis published on Wednesday.

 The post-hoc analysis was published in the New England Journal of Medicine along with full data from the company's trial in South Africa, which included nearly 2,700 volunteers who had not been previously infected with the coronavirus.